Dhruvansh-Patel/MyStockComparsion/README.md

 ## Usage

-1.Modify the script:
+1. Modify the script:

  Replace 'YOUR_API_KEY' in the get_stock_data function with your Alpha Vantage API key.

-2.Create and set CSV file
+2. Create and set CSV file

  Create a CSV file with pre added headers for the program namely : Symbol', 'Company Name', 'Current Price', 'Price Change', 'Percent Change'.
  Set the filename vairable to the path of the CSV file.